This site contains photos and information about my sculpture. As you will see,

 These figures are about 85% of lifesize.
 For these sculptures I have coated the washers with a bronze patina.
 I call this one "Ethereal Dream":

-Meanwhile I have also been trying out stainless steel.
-The painted outdoor pieces I have created in the past require regular maintenance.
-After doing some research I have decided than stainless steel is a good option, though it is more expensive and somewhat harder to cut and weld.
-It will remain attractive outdoors with only some occasional general cleaning.
+I also have been doing a lot in stainless steel.
+Although it is more expensive and somewhat harder to cut and weld than regular carbon steel, it will remain attractive outdoors with only some occasional general cleaning.
 Here is a five foot piece I have dubbed "Wandering Thoughts" :